surveycto/specify-other/README.md

 The field value will be the selected choice.

 The data in the text box will be stored in the field plug-in metadata.
-To retrieve that data, use the [plug-in-metadata() function](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html#plug-in-metadata).
-For example, if the field with this field plug-in is called "crop_most", then to retrieve the data in the text box, add a *calculate* field with this *calculation*:

-    plug-in-metadata(${crop_most})
+To retrieve that text box data, use this expression:

+    item-at('|', plug-in-metadata(${basic_hint-so}), 1)

+You can add a [*calculate* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html) with that *calculation*.
+Check out our documenation on [using expressions](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html) to learn about the functions used.

+The item-at() function is used because other data is stored in the metadata for internal purposes.
+You can simply use the above expression to retrieve the text box data.

 If you'd like, you can give that *calculate* field a *[relevance](https://docs.surveycto.com/02-designing-forms/01-core-concepts/08.relevance.html)* expression so that it is only relevant if the "Other" choice was selected.
 For example, if the "Other" choice has a choice *value* of "-1", you can give the *calculate* field that retreives the metadata this *relevance* expression: